This article was last updated on August 27, 2019.

 “If You Could Improve Your Life, Would You?”

-Now, I bet most people would quickly say, “Of Course I’d improve my life!
+Now, I bet most people would quickly say, “Of course I’d improve my life!
 What a stupid question.”

 We see sellers, with their lives on hold until they can sell a house, who won’t admit the emotional ties that lead them to make counter-offers they know will be rejected.

 Not improving your life is easy.
-It feels comfortable and comfortable feels safe (even when it often not).
+It feels comfortable and comfortable feels safe (even when it often is not).

-But opportunities involve change, and change is uncomfortable (even painful) to people no matter how much they dream of a better life.
+But opportunities involve change and change is uncomfortable (even painful) to people.
+No matter how much they dream of a better life.

 I like to think I embrace opportunities instead of hiding from them, such as the opportunity of growing Lake Homes Realty as a business.
-It has required me to emotionally and professionally grow, to endure the pain of lessons learned, to fail in front of others and get up and do better.
+It has required me to emotionally and professionally grow, to endure the pain of lessons learned, to fail in front of others, and to get up and do better.